gilbertekalea/gilbertekalea/README.md

 - 👀 I’m interested in Web development and technology stuffwise.
 I have a background in Business Information systems but I love the art of coding.
 - 🌱 I’m currently learning python flask and it's application in web development.
 I am working on a small personal project for sports enthuasts who looking to join a recreation sport team, or looking a team looking for player.
 - 💞️ I’m looking to collaborate on any projects pertaining web development, I will be very glad to contribute on front-end tasks or even contribute ideas for business development purposes.
-- 📫 You can reach on instagram as @merimela_kigeugeu or Gmail at gilbertekalea@gmail.com
+- 📫 You can reach on instagram as @merimela_kigeugeu

 <!---
 gilbertekalea/gilbertekalea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.